LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - **%**: Shows the battery percentage *e.g.* **0%** to **100%**.
 - **V**: Shows the battery voltage *e.g.* **8.1V**.

+Note.
+This functionality does not apply to the MD-9600 / RT-90 as it is supplied from external 12V and the display always shows the voltage

 #### Info<!-- linebreak -->

 This setting controls whether the radio displays additional information on the VFO of Channel screen, by making the DMR Timeslot, or the Power level text bold, or both bold.